adshares/adshares-docs/protocol/infrastructure/infra_ssi.rst

 * :ref:`Supply-Side Platform <protocol-definitions-ssp>` calls :ref:`Demand-Side Platform <protocol-definitions-dsp>`
   to retrieve :ref:`Payment Reports <protocol-definitions-paymentreport>`.

-The following interactions remain outside of :ref:`Adshares Protocol <adshares-protocol>`:
+The following interactions are optionally included in :ref:`Adshares Protocol <adshares-protocol>`:

 * :ref:`Supply-Side Platform <protocol-definitions-ssp>` interacts with its :ref:`Ad Select Module <protocol-definitions-asm>` to generate a list of :ref:`Creatives <protocol-definitions-creative>` requested by its :ref:`Supply-Side Agent <protocol-definitions-ssa>`.

+The following interactions are outside of :ref:`Adshares Protocol <adshares-protocol>`:

 * :ref:`Supply-Side Platform <protocol-definitions-ssp>` interacts with its :ref:`Supply-Side Agent <protocol-definitions-ssa>` to receive notifications about :ref:`Impression Events <protocol-definitions-impression>`.